conmurphy/ccp-clientlibrary-go/README.md

 #### AddClusterBasic

-This function was added in order to provide users a simpler way of adding clusters.
-The list of required fields has been shortend with all defaults and computed values such as UUIDs to be automatically configured on behalf of the user.
+This function was added in order to provide users a simpler way of creating clusters.
+The list of required fields has been shortend with defaults and computed values such as UUIDs to be automatically configured on behalf of the user.

-The following fields and values will be configured automatically with the remainder to be specified by the user
+The following fields and values will be configured automatically with the remainder to be specified by the user as shown in the example below.

-* ProviderClientConfigUUID
+* ProviderClientConfigUUID - retrived automatically from the provider config
 * KubernetesVersion - default will be set to 1.10.1
 * Type - default will be set to 1
 * Deployer
   * ProviderType will be set to "vsphere"
   * Provider
     * VsphereDataCenter - already specified as part of Cluster struct so will use this same value
-    * VsphereClientConfigUUID
+    * VsphereClientConfigUUID - retrived automatically from the provider config
     * VsphereDatastore - already specified as part of Cluster struct so will use this same value
     * VsphereWorkingDir - default will be set to /VsphereDataCenter/vm
 * NetworkPlugin